-- When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rightsunder data protection and any other relevant law.
-Our legitimate business interests do not automatically override your interests - we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
+2. When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection and any other relevant law.
+Therefore, the ETF's needs do not automatically override your personal data rights (unless we have your consent or are otherwise required or permitted to by law).

 Published: 24 May 2018